-The MMS_Sync field specifies if the responder may start transmitting its HRP UWB PHY MMS packet offset by 600 RSTU from the reception of the first fragment instead of the start into the ranging phase.
-By default, the MMS_Sync is FALSE.
+The MMS Fixed Reply Time field specifies if the responder may start transmitting its HRP UWB PHY MMS packet offset by macMmsFixedReplyTime RSTU from the reception of the first fragment instead of the start into the ranging phase.
+By default, the MMS Fixed Reply Time is FALSE.

-The Reversed Fragment field specifies if the order between the Initiator and the responder is reversed.
+The Reversed MMS Order field specifies if the order of the transmissions of the MMS UWB packet of the Initiator and the responder is reversed.
 When TRUE, in the ranging phase, the responder may transmit the HRP UWB PHY MMS packet (described in 16.2.11), and the Initiator may start transmitting its HRP UWB PHY MMS packet offset by 600 RSTU from the start into the ranging phase.
+When Reversed MMS Order is TRUE and MMS Fixed Reply Time is TRUE, the responder may transmit the HRP UWB PHY MMS packet (described in 16.2.11), and the Initiator may start transmitting its HRP UWB PHY MMS packet offset by macMmsFixedReplyTime RSTUs from the start of the HRP UWB PHY MMS packet received from the responder.

 Add page 123 line 2 paragraph 10.39.11.3.7